 I began my higher education at Kingston University in 2005 with an undergraduate degree in Biomedical Sciences.
 Upon graduating in 2008, I undertook a MSc degree in Biomedical Sciences, specialising in Haematology.
 Subsequently, I started my PhD in Cancer biology and therapeutics in (2009-2012) at Kingston University.

-In 2013, I began my tenure as a Postdoctoral Fellow and have worked on several research projects in translational cancer research field, which focuses on finding predictive biomarkers for targeted therapy of colorectal cancer patients and is externally funded by BRIGHT charity.
+In 2013, I began my tenure as a Postdoctoral Fellow and have worked on several research projects in translational cancer research field, which focuses on finding predictive biomarkers for targeted therapy of colorectal cancer patients and was externally funded by BRIGHT charity, and as a result was also able to gain the fellowship of the Institute of Biomedical Sciences.

 I was appointed to a lectureship within the School of Life Science, Pharmacy and Chemistry at Kingston University in 2018.
 I currently teach on a range of bioscience programmes and very much research active with a focus on colorectal cancer diagnosis and therapy.